Running Rails applications

-Run an application using a specific run/debug configuration
+Run the Rails server using a run/debug configuration

 Press Ctrl twice to invoke the Run Anything popup.
 Start typing the required configuration name, select it from the list, and press Enter.